-Political Science 3366E: International Conflict Management

-Instructor: Dr. Mark Yaniszewski E-Mail: myanisze@uwo.ca (May-August) all_politics@hotmail.com (Permanent) Class Location: UCC 53 Class: Monday + Thursday 7-10 pm Office: SSC 4139 Office Hours: Mon.
-6:30 to 7:00 and Thurs.
-6:00 to 7:00 (also after most classes)
+Political Science 3366E: International Conflict Management Instructor: Dr. Mark Yaniszewski E-Mail: myanisze@uwo.ca (May-August) or all_politics@hotmail.com (Permanent) Class Location: UCC 53 Class: Tuesday + Thursday 7-10 pm Office: TBD Office Hours: Tuesday and Thursday 6:00 to 7:00 pm (also after most classes) Course Description An examination of theories and strategies of international conflict and conflict management, including the causes of war, arms control, and various methods of reducing or eliminating conflict.

-Description

-An examination of theories and strategies of international conflict and conflict management, including the causes of war, arms control, and various methods of reducing or eliminating conflict.

 This course combines both lectures and seminars.
 Consequently, students are expected to contribute - along with the instructor - to the success of the course.

-Distribution of Marks

-Students in Political Science 3366E will be graded on the basis of the following components:
+Distribution of Marks Students in Political Science 3366E will be graded on the basis of the following components:

-- Participation = 20%
+- Participation = 25%

-- Midterm Examination = 20%
+- Midterm Examination = 25%

-- Footnote/Bibliography Take-Home Test = 5%

 - Writing Assignment = 25%

-- Final Exam = 30%
+- Final Exam = 25%

 Details regarding the breakdown and composition of the participation grade will be made available once the exact size of the class is known.
 A handout detailing these requirements will be distributed in a future class.
-If the class size is too large to allow for productive discussions, the distribution of grades will have to be altered.
+If the class size is too large to allow for productive discussions, this distribution of grades will have to be altered.

-Footnote/Bibliography Take-Home Test

-This test will be distributed on Monday June 17th and is due by the end of class on Monday June 24th.
-Exact requirements will be spelled out on the assignment.
-This test is designed to help prepare students for their writing assignment.

 Writing Assignment Due Date

-A printed copy of the assignment must be handed in directly to the instructor (e.g., during class or office hours) on or before the end of class on Monday July 8th.
+A printed copy of the assignment must be handed in directly to the instructor (e.g., during class or office hours) on or before the end of class on Thursday July 10^{\text{th}}.
 No other arrangements are permitted (e.g., the assignment may not be submitted by e-mail nor may it be slipped under a door nor are assignments to be dropped in an essay drop box).

-Late papers will be accepted until the end of class on Monday July 15th and are automatically penalized by 15%.
-All papers handed in after class ends on Monday July 15th will automatically receive a grade of 0%.
+Late papers will be accepted until the end of class on Thursday July 17th and are automatically penalized by 15%.
+All papers handed in after class ends on Thursday July 17th will automatically receive a grade of 0%.

 To summarize:

-Assignments handed in on or before class ends on Monday July 8th - no late penalty Late papers will be accepted until class ends on Monday July 15th - with a 15% penalty After class ends on Monday July 15th - an automatic grade of 0% will be assigned Note: The late penalty is a flat rate penalty.
+Assignments handed in on or before class ends on Thursday July 10th - no late penalty Late papers will be accepted until class ends on Thursday July 17th - with a 15% penalty After class ends on Thursday July 17th - an automatic grade of 0% will be assigned Note: The late penalty is a flat rate penalty.
 Papers five minutes late, one day late, five days late, or any variation therein receive the same 15% penalty.
 These penalties will only be waived in the case of illness (or similar serious circumstances) and will require proper documentation (e.g., a doctor's note).
 Otherwise, extensions will not normally be granted (e.g., forgetting to buy a new ink cartridge for your printer or having the dog eat your homework and so on does not constitute a legitimate excuse for not completing the assignment on time).
 Additional details regarding the writing assignment (e.g., essay topics) are listed in the sections following the class schedule (below).

-Lecture Schedule and Course Readings For most weeks, classes will be organized along the following lines:
+For most weeks, classes will be organized along the following lines: